 Sec.
-4-54. - Appeals.
+4-53. - Appeals.

-Any appeals of the Chapter shall be to a three member hearing panel comprised of two members of the Orange County Animal Services Advisory Board and one member of either Carrboro, Chapel Hill or Hillsborough so designated by the respective Town or a member of the public designated by the Board of County Commissioners for this purpose within 5 days of the final decision made in the action.
+Except as otherwise provided herein any appeals provided by this Chapter shall be to a three member hearing panel-comprised of two members of the Orange County Animal Services Advisory Board and one member of either Carrboro, Chapel Hill or Hillsborough so designated by the respective Town or a member of the public designated by the Board of County Commissioners for this purpose within 5 days of the final decision made in the action.

-(a) A person who has been found to be in violation of this Chapter may appeal the violation by filing a notice of appeal containing a concise statement of the reason for the appeal and delivering it to the Animal Services Director.
+- (a) A person who has been found to be in violation of this Chapter may appeal the final decision made by the Animal Services Director to the appeal board by filing a notice of appeal containing a concise statement of the reason for the appeal and delivering it to the Animal Services Director within five (5) days of receipt of the final decision. - (b) A hearing shall be scheduled within ten (10) days of the receipt of notice of appeal.

-- (b) A hearing shall be scheduled within 10 days of the receipt of notice of appeal. - (c) Neither a party nor the Department shall be represented by an attorney. - (d) The presiding officer shall administer oaths to all witnesses and make any ruling necessary to preserve fairness, order and proper decorum. - (e) A person appealing a decision may present evidence or testimony, cross-examine witnesses, inspect documents, and offer evidence or testimony in explanation or rebuttal. - (f) Any member of the hearing panel may call as a witness and question any interested party who has competent, relevant and material comments about the matters contained within the appeal. - (g) Members of the hearing panel may exclude and not factor into their decision any evidence, testimony, or statements deemed incompetent, irrelevant, immaterial or unduly repetitious and therefore fail to reasonable address the issues before the hearing panel. - (h) Within seven days of the hearing the hearing panel shall issue a decision and cause that decision to forward to the person making the appeal and all other interested parties.
+- (c) Neither a party nor the Department shall be represented by an attorney.
+A party alleged to be in violation of this Chapter may be accompanied by an individual of their choosing.
+Such individual may be an attorney and may communicate with the party but the attorney may not participate in the appeal. - (d) The chair of the hearing panel shall administer oaths to all witnesses and make any ruling necessary to preserve fairness, order and proper decorum. - (e) A person appealing a decision may present competent, relevant and material evidence or testimony, cross-examine witnesses, inspect documents, and offer evidence or testimony in explanation or rebuttal. - (f) Any member of the hearing panel may call as a witness and question any interested party who has competent, relevant and material comments about the matters contained within the appeal. - (g) Members of the hearing panel may exclude and not factor into their decision any evidence, testimony, or statements deemed incompetent, irrelevant, immaterial or unduly repetitious and therefore fail to reasonable address the issues before the hearing panel. - (h) Within seven (7) days of the hearing the hearing panel shall issue a decision and cause that decision to forward to the person making the appeal and all other interested parties. - (i) Appeal under Section 4-42 of this Chapter (Vicious Animals and Dangerous Dogs) shall be to a three member hearing panel consisting of one member of the Animal Services Advisory Board, who shall serve as Chair, and two members drawn from the remainder of the pool.
+At least one member of the panel shall be from either the Town or County where the incident occurred.